Zenbeau/ImGuiRedux_Cleo_GTASADE/README.md

 **Credits:**

 - Made by Zenbeau
+- seifmagdi for his continuous support
-- Thanks to Grinch and Seemann for making ImGuiRedux! (which is what was used to make this --> https://github.com/user-grinch/ImGuiRedux)
+- Grinch and Seemann for making ImGuiRedux (https://github.com/user-grinch/ImGuiRedux).
-- Also thanks to seifmagdi for his continuous support.
+- PurpleWolfy/NightWolfy004 for inspiration

 **Updates:**
 v1.02 on 22-10-2023: Jetpack should have a timeout now if not used right after spawning it (The game needs to free up memory).
 In the previous version, Jetpack would not de-spawn unless you used it at least once and then saved the game (skipping a couple hours).
 This could've been an issue because if player spawns multiple Jetpacks without using them, it won't release from the game's memory.